arup-group/mc/README.md

-# Master of Ceromonies - or MATSim Configs from a Schedule of Parameters
+# Master of Ceremonies

-Command Line tool for making a config or batch of configs from a schedule of parameters.
+Command Line tool for making a MATSim config or batch of configs from a schedule of parameters.

 ### Contents
 * [Installation](#markdown-header-installation)